mui/material-ui/docs/data/base/guides/working-with-tailwind-css/working-with-tailwind-css.md

 The code above creates a custom component with all the classes and props necessary to serve as the thumb.
 Since we want to have an additional dot inside the thumb, we need to add new element in the markup of the thumb: a `<span>`.
 Note that after the thumb, we are still rendering the `children` passed via props.
-This is important because the `children` in this case contain a hidden `<input>` element, that makes the thumb accessible.
+This is important because the `children` in this case contain a hidden `<input>` element which makes the thumb accessible.

 This is just one example, but this pattern of building custom components for each slot is possible with all MUI Base components.